 So much so, even the oarsmen, were feeling shaky about his movements that had unsettled all the passengers and everyone was somewhat panicky.
 The, boatman was now beginning to fear about the dog’s rowdy acrobats, that was swaying the boat excessively, where, it could have just overturned.
 In the process, everyone could have drowned including the mischievous dog.

 But the dog was unfazed and remained in a state of caper and romp.
 The merchant therefore, was regretting having brought him and was in a state of helplessness.
 But, he was unable to tame him.
-In the meantime the passenger who happened to be the philosopher in the boat couldn’t resist.
+In the meantime a passenger who happened to be the philosopher in the boat couldn’t resist.

 He walked up to the merchant and said—‘Sir, if you permit me.
 In a minute or so I could set your dog right.
 Upon, hearing this, the merchant was greatly relieved and he gave him the permission forthwith.

 The philosopher with the help of two daring passengers lifted the dog and threw him in the river.
 Frightened, the dog started squealing on top of his voice and started swimming towards the boat.
 Soon, it even started pawing the boat fearing his life.
-The philosopher was watching the dog intently and after a little while he pulled him back.
+The philosopher was watching the dog closely and after a little while he pulled him back.
 But the dog was now frightened.
 So he waddled to a corner of the boat and just sat there.
 The passengers and even the merchant were surprised at this docile behavior of his.

 Merchant too was surprised.
 He asked the philosopher—‘my dog was earlier caper romping all over the boat.
 But now he stands tamed, and is just sitting in one corner like a domesticated goat.
 How come?